danimelchor/website/_posts/why_ai_wont_replace_swes.md

 released.
 My friends and I got early access, and we felt more productive than we could have ever imagined.
 However, it was only a couple of months until the enchantment began to fade away.
-This post isn't about Copilot and similar tools aren't good.
+This post isn't about Copilot and similar tools not being good.
 Instead, I think you should read [JJ's blog post](https://deplet.ing/the-copilot-delusion/) which covers that beautifully and will help you understand a feeling many engineers share nowadays.